-DePaul Neuro LinkTree: An easily clickable resource tree for Neuro students! https://linktr.ee/depaulneuro, or scan the QR code over here > upcoming events in the department, and other departmental news and information.
+DePaul Neuro LinkTree: An easily clickable resource tree for Neuro students! https://linktr.ee/depaulneuro, or scan the QR code over here >

 Neuro News!
 This weekly email is sent to all Neuro majors every Monday.
 Make sure to browse through it to be aware of opportunities for research, internships, and much more, as well as important reminders!